Directions to LRC

 About Leyden Rifle Club

-The LRC is a sportsmen's club that is located in Western Massachusetts adjacent to the Vermont border.
-The LRC's goal and mission has
+The LRC is a sporting club that is located in Western Massachusetts adjacent to the Vermont border.
+The LRC's always promotes:

 - self-discipline and fellowship.